 Mariamma Jacob1, MM Mathew2 and JG Ray3*

 Kuttanad, the broad below-sea-level polder-farming-system located around the Vembanad Ramsar site is the second globally significant agricultural heritage system (GIAHS) of the FAO in South India.
-Once, Kuttanad was well known for its rich and traditional indigenous farming practices and the associated high aquatic biodiversity.
-However, intensive green-revolution practices and regular sewage inflow from the up towns for the past few decades caused the entire wetlands to remain eutrophicated.
-Continuous application of diverse agrochemicals in the paddy fields and leakage of diesel and engine oil from the intensive operation of tourist diesel-boats in the water bodies results in excessive accumulation of toxic residues in Kuttanad.
-The fish and other aquatic biodiversity-wealth of Kuttanad are destroyed and the farming remains highly uneconomical.
+At one point in time, Kuttanad was well known for its rich and traditional indigenous farming practices and the associated high aquatic biodiversity.
+However, intensive green-revolution practices and regular sewage inflow from the up towns over the past few decades caused the entire wetlands to remain eutrophicated.
+Continuous application of diverse agrochemicals in the paddy fields and leakage of diesel and engine oil from the intensive operation of tourist diesel-boats in the water bodies resulted in excessive accumulation of toxic residues in Kuttanad.
+The fish and other aquatic biodiversity-wealth of Kuttanad have been destroyed and the farming remains highly uneconomical.
 Therefore, the ‘GIAHS’ title of Kuttanad is an opportunity to regain its lost ecological balance.
-Invitation of global attention to the fact is the principal objective of this investigation.
+Invitation of global attention to this fact is the principal objective of this investigation.

 Keywords: Ecosystem degradation; Agricultural environment; Eutrophication; GIAHS; Kuttanad